anirudh716/speakgenie/README.md

 - Global `html { scroll-behavior: smooth }`
 - `section[id] { scroll-margin-top: 88px }` to prevent headings from being hidden by the fixed navbar (adjust if navbar height changes)
 - Buttons and links have clear focus styles and large tap targets

-### Customization Tips
-- Update brand assets in `src/assets/`
-- Modify section ids if you change nav labels; keep `href` and `id` aligned
-- Tweak `max-w-6xl` wrappers and responsive grids for layout needs

-### Deployment
-- Any static host works (Vercel, Netlify, GitHub Pages).
-Build with `npm run build` and deploy the `dist/` directory.

-### License
-Proprietary – All rights reserved.
-Update this section if you intend to open source.